 Snopes and fact-checking archives show there’s a history of misleading or fabricated items circulating about Trey Gowdy in past years; reputable fact-checkers track similar behavior for many public figures.

-If you want to check a claim quickly and responsibly, here’s the exact process I follow.
+If you want to check a claim quickly and responsibly, here’s the exact process we follow.
 Try it before you share anything:

 - Search major news wires first.